nehsus/onions/README.md

 Opinions shows you the happiness/satisfaction index on scale of 1 - 10 for top 500 US universities based on their professors' rating.
 In addition to the universities, you can also find the individual professor rating for any of those universities.

-Python with MongoDB for database and React for frontend

 ## Features
 - Select a university from the dropdown
 - See its happiness/satisfaction index